 If you want to build a strong team of professionals, it’s difficult to do so without good human resources support.
 HR professionals are responsible for recruiting and training employees, motivating them, ensuring workplace communications are sufficient, and monitoring ongoing performance.

 Without the right people in place to take care of all this, you are likely to succumb to serious operational problems, not least a lack of time and resources to dedicate to your employees alongside your own important day-to-day tasks.

-If you are already struggling and are unable to dedicate time to HR activity such as employee development, it’s probable that the situation will only worsen – this is when proper plans should be put into place, to ensure you can develop strong and effective HR.
+If you are already struggling and are unable to dedicate time to HR activity such as employee development, it’s probable that the situation will only worsen – this is when proper plans should be put into place, to ensure you can develop strong and effective HR team.

-Finally, signs such as unhappy employees, a poor track record of recruitment and staff ill-equipped to complete their tasks are clear signs that you need to hire someone to manage these tasks.
+Finally, signs such as unhappy employees, a poor track record of recruitment and staff ill-equipped to complete their tasks are clear signs that you need to hire HR talent to manage these tasks.

 No, it’s not the right time

 We’ll be honest, the benefits of a strong Human Resources department mean that it’s generally always a good idea to have HR professionals to help your organisation.
 There are mitigating circumstances where it might not be necessary, which we’ve outlined here for you:

 - The business is growing but you aren’t looking to hire more staff